samiuens/nixos-config/docs/yubikey-pgp.md

 ## Transfer subkeys
 > [!CAUTION]
-> Transferring keys to YubiKey converts the on-disk key into a "stub" - making it no longer usable to transfer to subsequent YubiKeys.
+> Transferring keys to yubikey converts the on-disk key into a "stub" - making it no longer usable to transfer to other yubikeys.
 Ensure keys were backed up before proceeding.

-Required: Certify key passphrase and Admin PIN.
+**Required:** Certify key passphrase and Admin PIN.

 In this step the following keys will be transfered to the yubikey.
 ### Signature key